The Art Of Accompanying Silent Films

 an original thematic cue sheet for a film that I have been hired to accompany, I create my own cue

-sheet modeled on the same pattern used for published sheets, using a mixture of classical music,
+sheet modeled on the same pattern used for published sheets, using a mixture of photoplay music, classical music,

 semi-classical, and popular songs.